EarlHinrichs/RepData_PeerAssessment1/PA1_template.md

 The time interval with most steps is 08:35, with an average of 206.1698113 steps per day.

-All of the ten intervals with the most average steps were near this time.
+All of the top ten intervals with the most average steps were near this time.

 ```r